FOREX-Dollar set for best week versus yen in three months after Powell speech

 Dollar posts biggest weekly rise vs. yen in three months https://tmsnrt.rs/3u6TwY2

-(Reporting by Rae Wee in Singapore and Harry Robertson in London; Editing by Lincoln Feast, Kim Coghill and Mark Heinrich)
+(Reporting by Rae Wee in Singapore and Harry Robertson in London;additional reporting by Dhara Ranasinghe; Editing by Lincoln Feast, Kim Coghill, Mark Heinrich and Barbara Lewis)

 ((Rae.Wee@thomsonreuters.com; harry.robertson@thomsonreuters.com))